What we do

-When Joseph Rowntree was voted York’s man of the Millennium in 2000 it was noted that there was a danger of the Rowntree story being lost forever.
+When Joseph Rowntree was voted York’s ‘Man of the Millennium’ in 2000, there was a danger of the Rowntree stories being lost forever.
 The Society’s founders acted to ensure that there was an organisation which could act as the guardian of this rich heritage, believing in its continuing relevance for the present and for future generations.
 That was twenty years ago.
-Now, in York, there is a huge interest in the city’s confectionery history, and a growing recognition of the significant contributions of the Rowntree family, company and charitable trusts, in welfare, education, business and philanthropy.
-The Rowntree Society provides a reliable base of information that informs that growing interest.
+There is now a rapidly expanding interest in the city’s confectionery history, and a growing recognition of the significant contributions of the Rowntree family, company and charitable trusts, in welfare, education, business and philanthropy.
+The Rowntree Society provides a reliable base of information that nurtures and informs that growing interest.

 What is our main objective?

 Who funds The Rowntree Society?

-We are grateful to the Joseph Rowntree Trusts for enabling us to help to further knowledge about the legacy in its widest sense.
-To fund specific projects we seek separate funding from grant-making trusts and individuals.
+We are grateful to the three Joseph Rowntree Trusts for their financial support, which enables us to further knowledge about the Rowntree legacies.
+For specific projects we seek separate funding from grant-making trusts and individuals.

 How are we related to the Joseph Rowntree trusts?

-As an independent charity with its own board of trustees, the Rowntree Society works separately from the Joseph Rowntree trusts, although from time to time it assists and collaborates with the trusts, especially on legacy issues.
+As an independent charity with its own board of trustees, The Rowntree Society works separately from the Joseph Rowntree trusts, although from time to time it assists and collaborates with them, especially on legacy issues.